GrantCuster/hwriting/content/posts/2020-07-12-swapping-color-schemes-across-all-terminals-and-vim-with-pywal-and-base16.md

 ...
 ```

 I converted the Pywal `send` function into Bash, and wrapped the part of the shell script that sent the escape sequences.
 I also set it to save the sequences to a cache, to be run for each new terminal.
 This got me the exact terminal and Vim color swap I wanted.
 I set up a toggle script and assigned a hotkey using my window mananger `i3wm`.
 If I want to swap color palettes on other applications, I can add the necessary steps into the toggle script.
-I like knowing exactly what the toggle script is doing in here, vs. Pywal's "we'll try and take care of everything we can".
+I like knowing exactly what the toggle script is doing, vs. Pywal's "we'll try and take care of everything we can".

 {{<
 figure src="/images/gif-2020-07-11_08-51-21@2x-1594472001.gif"